xyu40/m1_mac_config/README.md

 ### IDEs
-- IntelliJ for Apple Silicon is out
+- IntelliJ for Apple Silicon is available.

 ### OpenMP
 - Default clang does not support OpenMP.
-The easiest solution is to "brew install libomp" and take care of some extra compilation flags
+The easiest solution is to "brew install libomp" and take care of some extra compilation flags.
 - Info in this link is still valid https://iscinumpy.gitlab.io/post/omp-on-high-sierra/

 ### Accelerate
-- “-framework Accelerate” compilation flag still works if your codebase needs LAPACK, BLAS
+- “-framework Accelerate” compilation flag still works if your project needs LAPACK, BLAS.